Chart Color Schemes

 An assessment of population growth drivers in Elwood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for Elwood, and new addresses validated by AreaSearch since the 2021 Census, the suburb's population is estimated at around 16,385 as of Nov 2025.
-This reflects an increase of 1,232 people (8.1%) since the 2021 Census, which reported a population of 15,153 people.
-The change is inferred from the resident population of 16,324, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 95 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6,301 persons per square kilometer, which places Elwood in the top 10% of national locations assessed by AreaSearch.
-Elwood's 8.1% growth since census positions it within 0.8 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 77.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Elwood statistical area (Lv2) is around 16,396.
+This reflects an increase of 1,243 people since the 2021 Census, which reported a population of 15,153.
+The change is inferred from the resident population of 16,324 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 95 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,306 persons per square kilometer, placing Elwood (SA2) within the top 10% nationally assessed by AreaSearch.
+The area's 8.2% growth since census is within 1.5 percentage points of the national average (9.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 77.0% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth of statistical areas across the nation is projected, with Elwood expected to grow by 3,507 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 21.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Projected demographic shifts indicate an above median population growth, with Elwood (SA2) expected to grow by 3,502 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 21.1% in total over the 17 years.

 Frequently Asked Questions - Population